holidayextras/ui-toolkit/CONTRIBUTING.md

 We use [ESLint](http://eslint.org/) to ensure consistency in our repo.
 Please ensure you:

-* Illiminate excess white space.
+* Eliminate excess white space.
 * End files with a newline.

 ## Git Commit Messages